-Moreover, you’ll need a wide-brimmed hat which covers both your face and the back of your neck.
+Moreover, you’ll need a wide-brimmed hat that covers both your face and the back of your neck.
 Put this one at the top of your safari packing list.

 It’s also worth taking a warm fleece with you – yes, Africa is a hot country, but early morning game drives can be quite chilly, and you’ll feel the bracing breeze once you’ve got the windows and roof open!

-You’ll also appreciate it on the cooler evenings, especially if you want to take an al fresco drink or sit at the camp fire if you’re staying at a tented camp.
+You’ll appreciate it on the cooler evenings, especially if you want to take an al fresco drink or sit at the campfire if you’re staying at a tented camp.

-Ladies may also wish to take a sarong or khanga with them.
-These multi-purpose garments can be used as a headscarf to keep hair out the way if it’s particularly windy, a scarf if it gets chilly, or a lightweight shawl to protect shoulders from the sun.
+In addition, ladies may wish to take a sarong or kanga with them.
+You can use these multi-purpose garments as a headscarf to keep hair out the way if it’s particularly windy, a scarf if it gets chilly, or a lightweight shawl to protect shoulders from the sun.

-A sarong can also be folded nice and small to fit in your day bag (we recommend a small backpack) when you’re not using it!
+You can also fold a sarong nice and small to fit in your day bag (we recommend a small backpack) when you’re not using it!

 An essential tip: don’t wear black or dark blue clothes on safari.

-Black and dark blue attracts tsetse flies, which are a real annoyance, especially in East Africa.
+Black and dark blue attract tsetse flies, which are a real annoyance, especially in East Africa.

-Bright colours are fine for game drives, they just look dirty and dusty very quickly.
-However, it’s better to wear neutral colours on game walks.
+Bright colors are fine for game drives; they just look dirty and dusty very quickly.
+Having said that, it’s better to wear neutral colors on game walks.

 Sun cream and sunglasses

-You’ll also need some good quality sunglasses.
-The reason sunglasses come under healthcare essentials and not clothing in the safari packing list, is that you will need sunglasses to protect you, not just as a fashion accessory.
+You’ll also need some good-quality sunglasses.
+Sunglasses come under healthcare essentials and not clothing in the safari packing list, because you will need sunglasses to protect you, not just as a fashion accessory.

 Physicists recommend you choose sunglasses with at least 99% UVB protection and 95% UVA protection.